Duks31/ViT--Vision-Transformer-/README.md

 Paper: https://arxiv.org/pdf/2010.11929

-This is the implementation of ViT from scratch in pytorch
+This is my implementation of ViT from scratch in pytorch

 `utils.py` - Helper functions, create dataloader and save model